Best Zepbound Providers That Accept Insurance in 2026

 What a Zepbound PA submission needs

-- BMI documentation — typically ≥30 (obesity), or ≥27 with a weight-related condition (hypertension, T2D, dyslipidemia, OSA, heart disease)
+- BMI documentation — typically ≥30 (obesity), or ≥27 with a weight-related condition

 - Prior weight-loss attempts — diet, exercise programs, and sometimes medication trials

-- Prescriber attestation — confirming you meet FDA-approved Zepbound indications
+- Prescriber attestation confirming FDA-approved indication

 | Step | Typical time |